Chief Operating Officer

 Common Hiring Pitfalls — and How We Avoid Them

-Our 14 years of placing COO leaders has taught us exactly where searches go wrong.
+Our 14 years of placing Chief Operating Officer leaders has taught us exactly where searches go wrong.
 Here is what we watch for.

 Confusing operational efficiency with operational leadershipCOOs who can run the machine well but cannot build new machines (new processes, new systems, new capabilities) will be limiting